Doug Walton (rugby league): County honours

-Walton won a cap for Yorkshire while at Castleford playing left-, i.e. number 8, in the 17-23 defeat by Lancashire at Widnes stadium on Wednesday 24 January 1968.
+Walton won a cap for Yorkshire while at Castleford playing left- in the 17-23 defeat by Lancashire at Widnes stadium on Wednesday 24 January 1968.

 County League appearances

-Walton played in Castleford's victory in the Yorkshire County League during the 1964–65 season.
+Walton played in Castleford's victory in the Yorkshire League during the 1964–65 season.

 BBC2 Floodlit Trophy Final appearances

-Walton played right-, i.e. number 10, in Castleford's 8-5 victory over Leigh in the 1967 BBC2 Floodlit Trophy Final during the 1967–68 season at Headingley Rugby Stadium, Leeds on Saturday 16 January 1968.
+Walton played right- in Castleford's 8-5 victory over Leigh in the 1967 BBC2 Floodlit Trophy Final during the 1967–68 season at Headingley, Leeds on Saturday 16 January 1968.

 Club career

 An offer of £13,000 by Wigan in the mid-1960s for Doug Walton was rejected by Castleford (based on increases in average earnings, this would be approximately £427,900 in 2013), subsequently a serious knee injury halted his progress and limited the number of his appearances.